mlittlec/my-compose-files/ansible-semaphore/README.md

-# This web UI for Ansible is so damn useful
+# A really handy web UI for Ansible

 Ansible Semaphore is the perfect tool for automating your servers, applications, and clean up tasks with Ansible Playbooks.
-In this video, I'll quickly show you how to install it and some of the stuff you can do with it.
-If you're new to Ansible, I recommend checking out some of my older videos first to get some foundational knowledge.
-Let's get started automating your Homelab with Ansible Semaphore!

 Video: https://youtu.be/NyOSoLn5T5U (Christian Lempa's YouTube video introduced me to this tool)